Euro sign: Design

-There were originally 30 proposed designs for a symbol for Europe's new common currency; the Commission short-listed these to ten candidates.
-These ten were put to a public survey.
+There were originally 30 proposed designs for a symbol for Europe's new common currency.
+Of these, the Commission made a short-list of ten candidates and put these ten out to a public survey.
 The President of the European Commission at the time (Jacques Santer) and the European Commissioner with responsibility for the euro (Yves-Thibault de Silguy) then chose the winning design.
-The other designs that were considered are not available for the public to view, nor is any information regarding the designers available for public query.
+The other designs that were considered but not shortlisted are not available for the public to view, nor is any information about the designers available for public query.
 The Commission considers the process of designing to have been internal and keeps these records secret.
 The eventual winner was a design created by a team of four experts whose identities have not been revealed.
 Gazet van Antwerpen has attributed the symbol to Belgian graphic designer Alain Billiet.

-The symbol € is based on the Greek letter epsilon (Є [sic]), with the first letter in the word "Europe" and with 2 parallel lines signifying stability.
+The symbol € is based on the Greek letter epsilon (ε), with the first letter in the word "Europe" and with 2 parallel lines signifying stability.